open62541/open62541/tools/nodeset_compiler/README.md

 ````

 The output now shows all resolved NodeIds, that are required for namespace zero.
+Now the next step includes generating a new namespace-zero that includes the missing nodes.

-## Generating Custom NodeSets
+## Generating a Custom nodeset
-You can now automatically generate an XML file with these resolved NodeIds by pulling in their definition from the reference XML file.
+You can now automatically generate an XML file with the resolved nodes by specifying that their definition should be pulled-in from the reference XML file by specifying ``-p``.
-Additionally, you can automatically merge the resolved node definitions with the existing XML nodeset given with the ``-e`` parameter.
+Additionally, you can automatically merge the resolved node definitions with the existing XML nodeset (given with the ``-e`` parameter) by specifying ``-m``.

 Using this feature, you can create a custom tailored namespace-zero XML file using the default reduced nodeset as a basis.